srbala/srbala/README.md

 ###  ✨ Bala Raman's Gibhub Profile ✨
 ```
 - ⚡ Moto: Learning something new everyday.
-Experimenting new features of github.
+- ✨ Experimenting new features of github.
 Simple, but amazing.
 ```

-- 🔭 Working on migrating number of legacy applicaiton into cloud, mixure of private and hybrid clouds.
+- 👯 Collaborating with IBM Team, RedHat Team and our own Middleware, Netowrking & Security team bring hybrid cloud to enterprise.
+It will be used deploy legacy Java applications, create BI/AI applications, Centralized notifications and printing
+- 🌱 Learning to idendify various products like openshift, rancher, k8s and k3s etc ...
+- ⚡ Integrating Nexus3, Jenkins, Github all in CI/CD pipeline automation
 - 🔭 Working on migrating some old mobile apps and creating some new apps.
 Too many choices Ionic, React Native, Flutter, Onsen UI, NativeScript and plain Cordova with JS/html so on; it's really hard pick a winnner.
 Depends teams knowledge and efforts involved etc. plays role in it.
-- 👯 I’m looking to collaborate enterprise BI/AI reporting, printing

 <!--
 **srbala/srbala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.